microsoftgraph/msgraph-sample-spfx/Lab.md

 1. Test the web part:

     >NOTE: The SharePoint Framework includes a locally hosted & SharePoint Online hosted workbench for testing custom solutions.
-However, the workbench will not work the first time when testing solutions that utilize the Microsoft due to nuances with how the workbench operates and authentication requirements.
+However, the workbench will not work the first time when testing solutions that utilize the Microsoft Graph due to nuances with how the workbench operates and authentication requirements.
 Therefore, the first time you test a Microsoft Graph enabled SPFx solution, you will need to test them in a real modern page.
     >
     >Once this has been done and your browser has been cookied by the Azure AD authentication process, you can leverage local webserver and SharePoint Online-hosted workbench for testing the solution.